-How to use Team Render (Distributed Rendering in C4D)?
+How to use Team Render (Distributed Rendering) in C4D?

 Setting up Team Render

 Setting up Team Render follows the standard processes for Cinema 4D.
-A summary of the steps is provided below, but full information is available from Maxon through the Cinema 4D help, and many tutorials can be found online (like one of the official Cineversity tutorials: Cinema 4D Team Render, Basic Introduction.)
+A summary of the steps is provided below, but full information is available from Maxon through the Cinema 4D Help, and many tutorials can be found online (like one of the official Cineversity tutorials: Cinema 4D Team Render, Basic Introduction.)

-1. In Cinema 4D, enable Team Render by going to Edit -> Preferences -> Renderer -> Team Render, and check "Enable Team Render"
+1. In Cinema 4D, enable Team Render by going to Edit -> Preferences -> Renderer -> Team Render, and checking the "Team Render" checkbox.

 3. Once enabled, check that the Machine List is as expected (under Render -> Team Render Machines).